SubiyaCryolite/jds/README.md

     public final static JdsFieldEnum SEX_ENUMS = new JdsFieldEnum(SexEnum.class, NewTestFields.SEX_ENUM, SexEnum.values());
 }
 ```
-Behind the scenes these enums will be stored as an Integer Array.
-However you'd be presented with a List\<Enum\> in-memory containing one or more of the defined values.
+Behind the scenes these enums will be stored as either an Integer (ENUM) or an Integer Array (ENUM_COLLECTION).

 ### 1.1.4 Binding Properties
 Depending on the type of field, JDS will require that you set you objects properties to one of the following JavaFX bean container types.